promisedlandt/cookbook-vim_config/README.md

                                                "hg" => [ "https://bitbucket.org/delroth/vim-ack" ]
     }}

-Please note that mercurial is not automatically installed.
 This needs the mercurial LWRP, so make sure to include the [mercurial cookbook](http://community.opscode.com/cookbooks/mercurial).

 # vim.org